Who says rugelach has to be sweet? (I’m sure someone does, but it sure isn’t me.) Caprese rugelach is your one-way ticket to cheese town!

 - Divide the dough into two balls, and flatten into disks.
 Wrap each one in plastic wrap and refrigerate for at least two hours or overnight.
 This will make it much easier to handle.

-- When ready to bake, roll out each ball one at a time on a lightly floured surface to about 9 inch in diameter circle.
+- When ready to bake, roll out each ball one at a time on a lightly floured surface to about 9 inch in diameter circle about 1/8 inch thick.
 Keep the other ball in the refrigerator until you are ready to use it.

 - Sprinkle the mozzarella cheese, tomatoes and basil evenly on the surface, not getting too close to the edge.